 Let’s look at a few major assumptions here:

-- You Aren’t Using Personal Information: Password meters can only judge strength based on brute-force attacks (i.e. trying every known combination of words/letters/characters).
+- You Aren’t Using Personal Information: Algorithmic meters can only judge strength based on brute-force attacks (i.e. trying every known combination of words/letters/characters).
 It doesn’t know if you’re using your maiden name, your birthday, your dog’s name, etc. But a hacker probably will, and they can program their attacks to prioritize those words/numbers as they hack your account.

 Even password checkers are not all the same.